-Travel Guide to the Westfjords, Iceland
+Travel Guide to Iceland’s Westfjords

 My first trip to the Westfjords was in a campervan back in 2016.
 I had grown up hearing stories of my parents and aunt working at a fish factory in Patreksfjörður, and these stories drew me to live in Iceland in the first place.
 However, once I arrived, the Westfjords still seemed so far away—one of the most remote regions of a very remote country.